sophie-la-li/sc-fleet-info-v2/README.md

 Updates will reach you automatically.

-# As a browser extension
+## As a browser extension

 As signing and publishing bespoke browser extensions is a bit cumbersome and also has some legal implications, i hesitate to do that right now.

-So all who might want to use the extension mode have to download this repository and use their browers development tools to enable an extension using the manifest file you can find in the Chrome or Firefix extension directories.
-You need to copy all files from the src directly over to the extension directory first or use `make pack-all`.
+So all who might want to use the extension mode have to download this repository and use their browers development tools to enable an extension using the manifest file you can find in the Chrome or Firefox extension directories.
+You need to copy all files from the src directory over to the extension directory first or use `make pack-all`.
 They should execute just fine.

 The update files in the root of this repository are NOT maintained right now.

-## Copyright & License
+# Copyright & License

 Copyright (c) Sophie Kühn